kevinMEH/rust-statistics-calculator/README.md

 Made by: Kevin from Brooklyn Technical High School

-This is a statistics calculator emulation of the TI 80s series calculators.
+This is a TI-80s series calculator emulation for my AP Statistics MP1 project.

 Also my first project with Rust!